 firstnamecan all exist as completely different fields.
 To make sure you do not upload multiple fields for the same value, first export a list out of Iterable to see the existing fields.
 Then, create your CSV with the existing fields as headers.

-Make sure you do not have any duplicate or empty headers.
+Make sure you don't have any duplicate or empty headers.

-Make sure the first column in your spreadsheet is set to
+Make sure the first column in your spreadsheet contains your project's unique identifier—either

 Make sure there is only one column labeled "email" and that the email addresses in that column are valid.

 Make sure all corresponding data is attributed to the right user.
 If you delete a cell by accident, all data may be shifted and may be attributed to the wrong user.
 For example, a person may have the wrong last name on their profile.
 (Usually errors such as these impact multiple rows of data!)

 The file size limit for CSV uploads is 2GB.

-Each CSV file can't contain more than two million users.
-Files with more than two million users will need to be split into two files and uploaded separately.
+Each CSV file can't contain more than two million users (rows).
+Files with more than two million users will need to be split into two or more files and uploaded separately.